Braves vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have compiled a 33-20 record in games they were favored on the moneyline (winning 62.3% of those games).
+- The Braves have a 34-20 record in games they were listed as the moneyline favorite (winning 63% of those games).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!